katherinemudd/signal-space-experiment/DEPLOYMENT_GUIDE.md

 # Prolific Configuration
 PROLIFIC_API_TOKEN=your_prolific_api_token
 ```

-## Update Configuration

-1. Update `config.txt` with your actual email and organization
-2. Update the completion code in `config.txt`
-3. Adjust payment amounts as needed

 ## Test code locally and link to Heroku
 make sure the experiment is running locally